Special Education Services

 The Department of Public Instruction (DPI) has prepared this bulletin to address common questions about school district responsibilities under the Individuals with Disabilities Education Act (IDEA) to students with disabilities placed in private schools by their parents.
 Bulletin 06.01

 Parentally Placed Private School students identified as having a disability, may be eligible for a Service Plan.
-For more information about Service Plans please read this brochure.
-Service Plan Brochure
+For more information about Service Plans please reach out to Megan Moeller, Director of Student Services.

 Wisconsin's Informational Guidebook on Dyslexia and Related Conditions